 For the past twenty years, I’ve worked in various capacities in higher education.
 I’ve been an instructor in the classroom (both undergraduate and graduate); I’ve been a research technician, conducting statistical analyses using data sets both large and small; and for the lion’s share of the past twenty years I’ve been a counselor—an academic counselor.
 I retired from full-time employment at a large university five years ago; since then, in semi-retirement, I have worked part time at a community college as an academic counselor, and I love it.
-I also enjoy my freelance work at home as a copyeditor, blog writer, and occasional voiceover guy.
-I keep busy and, for the most part, out of trouble.
+I also enjoy my freelance work at home as a copyeditor and blog writer.
+I stay busy and, for the most part, out of trouble.

-Now, how about explaining what a copyeditor does.
-Holy, moly!
-If you think “academic counselor” is fun, try this one.
+Sometimes, explaining to the casual listener what we do is, shall we say, challenging.
+Try “copyeditor” on for size.
 After the typical initial glassy-eyed stare, if my new friend says anything at all, it’s commonly something like, “Oh, a copywriter, huh?”

 “No,” I reply, “I’m a copyeditor.”